 As you probably know, panniers are the bags specifically designed to attach onto your bike.
 They have special clips for this reason and sit nicely on the rear rack of a bike, also called a pannier rack.
 On certain types of bikes, you can get a front rack and put panniers on the front as well.

 So, what size pannier do you need for bike commuting?
-A good size pannier for bike commuting would be one that is around 20 liters in volume.
-This should have enough space to carry wet-weather gear, lunch, spare clothes and even a laptop or similar work items if needed.
+At least 20 liters in volume is enough for wet-weather gear, lunch, spare clothes and even a laptop or similar items as needed.
 However, there are a few more points to consider before deciding on what is right for you, as we’ll look at below.

 Size or Capacity